Glen Eden

 Glen Eden shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 34.7% of residents currently enrolled in formal education.
-This includes 12.9% in primary education, 10.3% in secondary education, and 4.2% pursuing tertiary education.
+Educational participation is high, with 34.7% of residents currently enrolled in formal education, including 12.9% in primary, 10.3% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education